Healthy Homes Assessment Omahu

 Draught Stopping Omahu

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap and you are able to feel it, it is likely to be a gap or crack that requirements sealing in some way.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that let air into or out into the house need to be sealed.
-For instance, if an open fireplace isn’t used it can cause draughts and must be sealed off.
-Property managers and landlords are accountable for making sure that these draughts are stopped as far as imaginable.
+If you can feel external air coming in or a clear draught out of a hole or gap or crack, then it is most likely a gap or crack that needs sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Gaps greater than 3mm that let air into or out from the home require the sealing.
+In the case of an open fireplace isn’t used it can create draughts.
+This should be sealed off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as far as possible.

-You don’t require to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the building when the home heats and cools, so that they can still be opened and closed rather than sticking.
-We will inspect every window and door in our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the building as the home warms and cools in order to let them be closed and opened instead of than being stuck.
+We will test all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections